igorskyflyer/npm-zep/README.md

 isRunning: boolean
 ```

-Indicates whether a Timer is currently running your `callback`.
+Indicates whether a Timer is currently running the `callback` provided in the constructor.

 ---